DaveMielke/NBP/b2g/ui/doc/notes.rst

 Braille Rendering
 -----------------

+The basic characters are rendered using the `North American Braille Computer Code`_.
+Internally-designed representations for `Additional Common Symbols`_, as well as for `Additional Characters for Spanish`_, have also been included.

 The special character rendered as |the undefined character| is used to represent a character that doesn't have its own defined representation.